-Performance Bond

-- o A performance bond is a written agreement that usually provides for monetary compensation in case the contractor fails to perform acts as promised. - o In traditional insurance, the risk is transferred to the insurance company.
+- Performance Bond - A performance bond is a written agreement that usually provides for monetary compensation in case the contractor fails to perform acts as promised. - In traditional insurance, the risk is transferred to the insurance company.
 With a performance bond, the risk remains with the principal (remediation contractor).
-The protection of the bond is for the obligee (usually the project owner). - o Current underwriting standards are fairly restrictive, making it difficult to obtain performance bonds for large environmental remediation contracts. - o Contractors must have a very strong balance sheet and long history of successfully completing similar types of cleanup under similar contracts.

-Environmental Insurance

-- Provides coverage for remediation cost overruns. - Terms, coverage, and premiums are determined based on evaluation of the performance work statement, associated cost estimate, and remediation contract. - o Policies normally require a self-insured retention (SIR) and may use a co-pay provision. - o The SIR is effectively an insurance deductible, often about 10% of expected remediation costs.
-The SIR is typically paid by the remediation contractor and serves as an incentive to avoid cost overruns contractor's bid.
-The contractor is typically required to demonstrate a specified ratio of assets to liabilities indicating the ability to pay for cost overruns.
-In evaluating the ability of a contractor to pay for cost overruns, project owners should also consider the existence of off-balance-sheet liabilities, such as other executed PBCs that have not been completed by the contractor.
-Evaluating the utility of self-guarantees requires a relatively high level of financial and risk analysis expertise.
+The protection of the bond is for the obligee (usually the project owner). - Current underwriting standards are fairly restrictive, making it difficult to obtain performance bonds for large environmental remediation contracts. - Contractors must have a very strong balance sheet and long history of successfully completing similar types of cleanup under similar contracts. - Environmental Insurance - Provides coverage for remediation cost overruns. - Terms, coverage, and premiums are determined based on evaluation of the performance work statement, associated cost estimate, and remediation contract. - Policies normally require a self-insured retention (SIR) and may use a co-pay provision. - The SIR is effectively an insurance deductible, often about 10% of expected remediation costs.
+The SIR is typically paid by the remediation contractor and serves as an incentive to avoid cost overruns.